 Ultimately though, Kung Fu Panda 2‘s focus lies in not much more than the provision of a series of slapstick scenes – Po careening through Gongmen City on an out-of-control rickshaw; the Furious Five hidden inside a carnival dragon moving through the streets devouring wolf guards and so on.
 The art of the film and battle sequences are undeniably impressive but coming nested in an otherwise routine comedy-focused film that is pitched to family audiences, it is eye candy that is pretty to watch but ultimately seems like overkill.
 I mean, do the under ten year-olds, which are essentially who Kung Fu Panda 2 is made for, sit there going “wow” at the density of background texture or the artistry of the battle scenes?
 One doubts it.

-Subsequent to this, Jennifer Yuh Nelson went on to direct the Young Adult future rebellion film The Darkest Minds (2018)
+Subsequent to this, Jennifer Yuh Nelson went on to direct the live-action Young Adult psychic powers film The Darkest Minds (2018).